C09 Epiphany

 COLLECT

-Most holy Friend, you led people from far away, to find the Mystery unveiled in Christ Jesus.
-May we, who have come from even further away, never take your revelation for granted.
+Most holy Friend, you led people from afar to find the Mystery Child.
+May we, who have come from even further away, never take your Christ for granted.
 Please keep alive in our hearts wonder and praise, and make us eager to share that light with all comers, without exception.
 In the name of this same Jesus, who with you and the Holy Spirit deserve all honour and praise from every land and race, world without end.

 Amen!